A Generalization of Array Codes with Local Properties and Efficient Encoding/Decoding: Generalized Expanded Independent Parity Codes

 Next, we consider the encoding complexity of $\textsf{GEIP}(p,\tau,k,r,q,g(x)=1)$.
 First, we compute $s_{(p-1)\tau+\mu,j}=\sum_{\ell=0}^{p-2}s_{\ell \tau +\mu,j}$ for $j=0,1,\ldots,k-1$ and $\mu=0,1,\ldots,\tau-1$, which takes $k\tau (p-2)$ XORs.
 Then, we compute the $r$ parity polynomials by Eq. \eqref{eq:enc-matrix} with encoding matrix $\mathbf{P}_{k\times r}$ in Eq. \eqref{eq:matrixP2}, which takes $r(k-1)p\tau$ XORs.
 The encoding complexity is $k\tau (p-2)+r(k-1)p\tau$ XORs.
 Recall that the encoding complexity of EIP code with $g(x)=1$ is $k (p-2)+r(k-1)p$ XORs.
 Therefore, the normalized encoding complexity of $\textsf{GEIP}(p,\tau,k,r,q,g(x)=1)$ is equal to that of EIP code with $g(x)=1$.

-Suppose that $r$ information columns are failed and up to $d-1$ symbols or a burst of up to $\tau+\deg (g(x))$ symbols in each of other $k$ columns are failed.
+Suppose that $r$ information columns have failed and up to $d-1$ symbols or a burst of up to $\tau+\deg (g(x))$ symbols in each of other $k$ columns have failed.
 We can first recover up to $d-1$ erased symbols in each of the $k$ columns or a burst of up to $\tau+\deg (g(x))$ erased symbols.
-Suppose that $\textsf{GEIP}(p,\tau,k,r,q,g(x))$ is MDS.
+Suppose that $\textsf{GEIP}(p,\tau,k,r,q,g(x))$ is $(n,k)$ recoverable.
 Then, we can recover $r$ failed columns by first subtracting the other $k-r$ non-failed information polynomials from each of $r$ parity polynomials and then solving the $r\times r$ Vandermonde linear equations by applying the LU decoding method in Algorithm \ref{alg:lu}.
-Note that if some of the erased columns are among the $r$ parity columns, we can not formulate a $r\times r$ Vandermonde linear equations and the LU decoding method is not applicable.
+Note that if some of the erased columns are among the $r$ parity columns, we can not formulate the $r\times r$ Vandermonde linear equations and the LU decoding method is not applicable.

-\begin{example} Suppose that columns 0 and 1 in Example \ref{example:geip} are failed.
+\begin{example} Suppose that columns 0 and 1 in Example \ref{example:geip} have failed.
 We can obtain three polynomials

 for $j=2,3,4$.
 By subtracting $s_2(x)$ from each of $s_3(x)$ and $s_4(x)$, we have

 Therefore, we can solve $s_0(x)$ as

 by Lemma \ref{lm:div} and $s_1(x)=s_3(x)-s_2(x)-s_0(x)$. \end{example}